QuiteAFancyEmerald/Holy-Unblocker/README.md

 - Latest (master; built for FOSS and SEO)
 - Beta (pending changes; changes that may break things)
-- Production (v4, v5, v6; stable version of InvisiProxy LTS.
+- Production (v4, v5, v6; stable version of Holy Unblocker LTS.
 Changes for self hosting in production settings; max filtering evasion and request handling)
 </details>

 #### Considering switching branches for self-hosting to a production branch!

-View the <a href="#deploy-InvisiProxy">self-deployment options</a> if you wish to self host this project.
+View the <a href="#deploy-Holy Unblocker">self-deployment options</a> if you wish to self host this project.
 Can't deploy using any of the free options?
 Check out Railway or look into cheap, paid VPS hosting solutions.
 If you don't wish to self-host join the discord for more official instance links that are restocked frequently.

 **Be sure to join Titanium Network's Discord for more official site links:** <a href="https://discord.gg/unblock">https://discord.gg/unblock</a>

 <br>

 > [!CAUTION]
-> If you are going to self-host InvisiProxy LTS please switch to the PRODUCTION branch for filter evasion features enabled automatically.
+> If you are going to self-host Holy Unblocker LTS please switch to the PRODUCTION branch for filter evasion features enabled automatically.
 The master branch will feature work-in-progress changes that are not ready for self hosting.
 If you wish to contribute to this project however please PR to the master branch.

 > [!TIP]
-> InvisiProxy LTS is optimized for self-hosting to provide you with maximum privacy control!
+> Holy Unblocker LTS is optimized for self-hosting to provide you with maximum privacy control!
 Fork this repository and consider starring.
 You can self-host using either free or paid deployment options, or set it up on a dedicated instance (VPS) for enhanced performance.

 | **Supported Sites**        | **Features**                                                                                                                          |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |